HubertD/cangaroo/README.md

 ## changelog

+### v0.1.4 unreleased
+* handle muxed signals in backend and trace window
+* bugfixes in setup dialog
+* do not try to extract signals from messages when DLC too short

 ### v0.1.3 released 2016-01-16
 * new can interface configuration GUI (missing a suid binary to actually set the config)